Artificial Intelligence Job Loss is a Comparatively Minor Concern

 Regarding Scott’s notion that intelligence may “cap out” at moral ideas similar to those of humans, I disagree completely, as I suspect that a mind a billion times beyond our own, working on problems vastly beyond our own, housed in substrates and manifested in embodied forms vastly beyond our own, would likely have values wholly alien to us.
 I suspect that thinking AGI would – with any reasonable likelihood – converge on human values or human-friendly values is probably a dangerous idea.

 All that said, Scott’s point about there being a kind of “moral bedrock” may have credence, and I suspect time will tell.
-Given Scott’s insistence on seeing things as they are, I’d guess that his perspectives will evolve as new experiments come in.
-As will mine.
+Given Scott’s insistence on seeing things as they are, I’d guess that his perspectives will evolve as new experiments come in, as will mine.

 What did you think of this episode with Scott?